 Notebooks are an important tool for organizing information and your thoughts.
 Notebooks may be graded at least once during the nine weeks period, and there may be several spot checks.
 Your notebook will be organized using the provided instructions.

 60% Major Assignments – Unit exams, Quizzes, Labs, Projects

 All assignments and grades are cumulative.

-It is vital that you follow instructions for submitting homework and class work.
+It is vital that you follow instructions for properly submitting your work to receive full credit.
 Houston ISD emphasizes not only the TEKS but also the Texas College and Career Readiness Standards (TCCRS).
 These standards are based on cognitive skills that will increase students’ college preparedness.
 Every assignment should have a complete header (full name and date), be completed in blue or black ink (unless otherwise instructed), have ALL questions attempted, show ALL work, and have correct spelling and capitalization.
 I can’t grade what I can’t see and we cannot find where a student has gone off-track if work is not shown.